Themes in the Poetry of K.N. Daruwalla |

 In order to accept art, we have to affirm sensuality.
 Sex breaks into Daruwalla's vision and like the great artist, W. B. Yeats, he believes that through sex one can reach the ultimate truth.
 Thus he says:

-exploding in little white lights we calls sex."
+"You were used to body fluidsexploding in little white lights we calls sex."

 Virginity is signified only when it is consummated.
 The poem ends with a personal note:

-"What would I have done
+"What would I have donewithout you?"

 —"the tone of gratitude for having been helped to get over one's virginity so-permeates the poem that within its limits it raises a paean of adoration very much akin to religious feelings."